stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

 basic_users
 ===========

 Setup users on cluster nodes using `/etc/passwd` and manipulating `$HOME`, i.e. without requiring LDAP etc. Features:
 - UID/GID is consistent across cluster (and explicitly defined).
 - SSH key generated and propagated to all nodes to allow login between cluster nodes.
 - An "external" SSH key can be added to allow login from elsewhere.
-- Login to the control node is prevented.
+- Login to the control node is prevented (by default)
 - When deleting users, systemd user sessions are terminated first.

 Requirements
 ------------
-- $HOME (for normal users, i.e. not `centos`) is assumed to be on a shared filesystem.
+- `$HOME` (for normal users, i.e. not `rocky`) is assumed to be on a shared filesystem.
+Actions affecting that shared filesystem are run on a single host, see `basic_users_manage_homedir` below.

 Role Variables
 --------------